MarkoM-dot/WordCloud/README.md

 ![](Figure1.png)

 This image is taken with a different heart shaped mask and the text is taken from Shakespeare's Romeo and Juliet.
+I've taken out some key character names to make it a little make the word cloud a little more challenging for the viewer.

 ![](RandJCloud.png)